Present a Poster Session

 Engage your entire team, earn valuable NAHAM Contact Hours, and generate publicity for department, your staff, and your hospital!

 How?
-Present a poster board presentation at NAHAM's 40th Annual Educational Conference & Exposition.
-Presentation of a poster board is a great opportunity for you to share your successes, tips, and process improvements with our conference attendees.
+Present a poster session at NAHAM's 40th Annual Educational Conference & Exposition.
+Presentation of a poster is a great opportunity for you to share your successes, tips, and process improvements with conference attendees from across the country.

 If NAHAM receives 8 or more poster board submissions, there will be an onsite competition at the conference to select the best presentation; winners will will have an opportunity to make a short podium presentation during the final Learning Lab series, which will take place on Wednesday, April 22 from 9:45 -11:00 am.

-- Have your great work recognized by your peers.
+- Have your work recognized by hundreds of your peers.

 - Present important information without speaking from the podium.